openshift/enhancements/enhancements/update/update-status-api.md

 - API exists and is marked v1
 - USC is running in the cluster and maintains the `UpdateStatus` resource in standalone
 - Appropriate API support level is decided
-- UpdateStatus capability exists, is enabled by default but allows admins to opt-out through standard mechanisms
+- UpdateStatus capability exists, is enabled in Default but allows admins to opt-out through standard mechanisms (pinning a version capability set to one without it, or `None`)
 - Clean plan to achieve HyperShift support is in place
 - The `oc adm upgrade status` consumes the Status API by default and has at least feature parity with the client-based prototype
 - Meets TRT criteria: e2e tests exist in openshift/origin and a result data corpus proves the feature works and does not lower platform stability